 Circle allows you to create landing pages for your gated content and quickly set up new spaces.
 But it doesn’t provide you with any templates or presets for different use cases.
 This means starting your landing pages, online course, and most other community sections from scratch.

-If you’ve read this far, I’m sure you’re impressed with Circle’s features and capabilities (I know I am).
-It is perhaps the most potent community management tool I’ve seen, with excellent video streaming and live event hosting features.
+If you’ve read this far, we’re sure you’re impressed with Circle’s features and capabilities (we know we are).
+It is perhaps the most potent community management tool we’ve seen, with excellent video streaming and live event hosting features.
 Plus, it gives you complete control over your content and how your audience consumes it, along with several other advanced content management features.

 So, if you’re looking for a reliable platform to grow your community and e-learning business, you should seriously consider taking Circle for a spin.